wontothree/wontothree.github.io/_posts/ETC/flowofconsciousness/2024-04-21-qualityoflife.md

 ---
 Because I should live through world regardless of meanings or reasons of life, I strive to improve the quality of my life.

+The followings are directly related to quality of life.

-Health.
+- Health.

-Food.
+- Food.

-Sleep.
+- Sleep.

-Work out.
+- Work out.